Explorable Parity Automata: Decidability and complexity of the explorability problem

 A play can be represented by a sequence $(B_0, q_0, q_0^\D,q_0^\T) \labelarrow{a_1, G_1, e_1} (B_1, q_1, q_1^\D,q_1^\T) \labelarrow{a_2, G_2, e_2} \ldots$, where $e_i$ is a bit with value $1$ if and only if an elimination took place at step $i$.
 The state $q_i$ will be called the \textit{challenger}.

-We say that \controller wins the play if the run $q_0^\D q_1^\D q_2^\D\dots$ of $\D$ is parity accepting, while only finitely many $G_i$ contain 2-transitions (from $\Delta_\A$) and there is an infinite number of eliminations. \controller also wins if the run $q_0^\T q_1^\T q_2^\T\dots$ of $\T$ is parity accepting, witnessing that the sequence $G_1G_2\dots$ of transfer graphs cannot be instantiated with finitely many tokens. \end{defi}
+We say that \controller wins the play if all the following conditions are simultaneously enforced: \begin{itemize} \item the run $q_0^\D q_1^\D q_2^\D\dots$ of $\D$ is parity accepting \item only finitely many $G_i$ contain 2-transitions (from $\Delta_\A$) \item there is an infinite number of eliminations. \end{itemize} Alternatively, \controller also wins if the run $q_0^\T q_1^\T q_2^\T\dots$ of $\T$ is parity accepting, witnessing that the sequence $G_1G_2\dots$ of transfer graphs cannot be instantiated with finitely many tokens. \end{defi}

 The following lemmas will allow us to show that the game functions as intendend, i.e.: \begin{itemize} \item the capacity game still captures the finiteness of number of tokens in this extended construction. \item the elimination mechanism is a sound abstraction of the $[0,2]$-parity condition. \end{itemize}